Most Common Fleet Maintenance Problems

 1. Wheel Alignment Problems

-As a vehicle ages, its suspension rings wear out and makes the car sag.
-These worn out parts change the way suspension affects the position of the tires as it travels along the road.
-Accidentally running over a curb or pothole isn’t only jarring to the passengers but for the car itself.
-Road debris, curbs and potholes can damage a car’s suspension.
-The force created from the impact can damage rubber bushings or damage metal suspension parts.
+Furthermore, as a vehicle ages, its suspension rings wear out, making it sag.
+And these worn-out parts change the way suspension affects the position of the tires on the road.
+Accidentally running over a curb or pothole is jarring to the passengers and the car itself.
+For example, the force created by the impact can damage rubber bushings and metal suspension parts.

 2. Fleet Maintenance: Hydraulic Problems

-A vehicle’s hydraulic system is made up of brakes and shock absorbers.
-Brakes help stop speeding scars and is therefore of crucial importance.
-The brake-related vehicle issues are usually caused by the following reasons: spongy or soft brake pedals, low brake fluid or hard brake pedals.
+A vehicle’s hydraulic system comprises brakes and shock absorbers.
+And well-maintained brakes are essential because they give your drivers control over the speed of their vehicle.
+A vehicle’s brake-related issues are usually caused by the following reasons: spongy or soft brake pedals, low brake fluid or hard brake pedals.

-Hard brake pedals usually occurs due to a leaky vacuum host, a faulty check valve, defective booster or a low engine vacuum.
-An easy way to diagnose this problem is to initially start the engine so that the vacuum builds up.
-After a while, turn the engine off and wait for at least 5 minutes.
+Hard brake pedals usually occur due to a leaky vacuum host, a faulty check valve, a defective booster, or a low engine vacuum.
+An easy way to diagnose this problem is to start the engine so the vacuum builds up.
+After a while, turn the engine off and wait at least 5 minutes.
 Slowly apply the brakes to check for power assist.
 The valve needs to be replaced when there is no power assist.

-Destroyed shock mounts may result to bumpy rides.
-If you feel that your car jumps too much even on smooth roads, then it is high time you check or inspect your vehicle’s shock absorbers.
-If you think that your shock absorber has already worn out or if the shock mounts are broken, make sure you replace them right away.
+Destroyed shock mounts may result in bumpy rides.
+If you feel that your car jumps too much, even on smooth roads, then it is time you check or inspect your vehicle’s shock absorbers.
+If you think your shock absorber has already worn out, or the shock mounts are broken, replace them immediately.

 3. Fleet Engine Problems